mumoshu/aws-secret-operator/README.md

 2. Why not use S3 as a primary source of secrets?

+   **Pros:**

+   Scalability.
 This project could have used S3 instead, because S3 supports efficient batch gets with filters by prefixes.
    An example of such project is [chamber](https://github.com/segmentio/chamber). chamber is a CLI wraps SSM Param Store and S3, [moving from Parameter Store to S3](https://github.com/segmentio/chamber/issues/84#issuecomment-438451470) due to the issue 1 explained above.

+   **Cons:**

+   Tooling.
 One of benefit of Secrets Manager over S3 is that in theory Secrets Manager has possibilities to deserve attentions of developers who who, for a better U/X, wraps Secrets Manager into a dedicated service/application to manager secrets.

    As using S3 for a primary storage for secrets is not a common practice, S3 can be said to have less possibilities to deserve.

+## Use in combination with...

+1. [sops](https://github.com/mozilla/sops) so that you can version-control the "latest master data" of secrets on Git repos.
+   Each pull request that changes the master data results in CI workflows that deploys the master data to Secrets Manager.

 ## Alternatives